 Taller crops go at the back (or north side if you are in the northern hemisphere).
 Tomatoes, peas on a trellis, and beans should not be positioned where they cast shade over lettuce or herbs.
 In a limited space, place tall containers against a wall or railing and shorter containers at the front.

 Keep pathways between containers wide enough to access each plant without disturbing others.
-On a narrow balcony, a single row of containers along the outer railing with one or two additional pots positioned centrally is typically the most practical arrangement.
+On a narrow balcony, a row of containers along the outer railing with one or two pots in the center usually works best.

 Common Beginner Mistakes and How to Avoid Them

 Most first-season problems are predictable.
-Here are the five most common, along with specific ways to avoid them:
+Here are the five most common, with ways to avoid each.

 1. Wrong container size.
 A tomato plant in a 6-inch pot will grow slowly, produce very little fruit, and likely become root-bound within weeks.
 Match container depth to crop type before you plant, not after.

 2. Overwatering.
-Soggy soil is the most common cause of wilting in containers, which surprises beginners who assume wilting always means the plant needs more water.
+Soggy soil is the most common cause of wilting — beginners often assume wilting means the plant needs more water.
 Use the finger test every time.

 3. Not enough sunlight.
-A balcony that receives 2 hours of direct sun per day cannot support tomatoes or beans, regardless of everything else you do correctly.
-Be honest about your light conditions before choosing crops.
+A balcony with 2 hours of direct sun cannot support tomatoes or beans, no matter what else you do.
+Be honest about your light before choosing crops.

 4. Planting too densely.
 Crowding plants into one container feels productive but reduces airflow, increases the risk of disease, and limits root space.
 Follow spacing recommendations on seed packets, even if the gaps look generous.